 The average UK driver travels around 10,000 miles each year.
 At 15p per mile fuel cost for petrol vehicles, compared to zero solar car charge cost, this could lead to a saving of £1,500 10,000 x 15p) each year.

 This is just the saving for your electric vehicle, it could be significantly more if you power your whole home using solar energy.
-Annual saving on general energy requirements from solar panels can be up to £2,500 per household each year.
+Annual savings on general energy requirements from solar panels can be up to £2,500 per household each year.
 That could be a total saving of £4,000!

-Step-by-step guide to solar charging
+A step-by-step guide to solar charging

 - Calculate your average daily energy consumption without your EV.
 This can be done using your in-home electricity meter.